soedinglab/BaMMmotif2/README.md

           Fold number for cross-validation.
           The default is 5, which means the training set is 4-fold of the test set.

-      -s, --sOrder <INTERGER>
-          The order of k-mer for sampling pseudo/negative set.
-The default is 2.

-  Options for motif occurrences

-      --scoreSeqset
-          Triggers scoring of the sequence set in order to find motif occurrences.

-      --scoreCutoff <FLOAT>
-          Cutoff for scoring the sequence set, in order to find motif occurrences.
-          The default for this log odds score is zero.

   Output options

       --saveBaMMs